 I couldn’t have been more wrong.

-As I had a lot of brassy sections at the back of my hair that I couldn’t quite reach myself, I asked my twelve-year-old sister to lend a hand.
-Bearing in mind that she’d never even touched bleach (hair or otherwise) before, it’s no surprise that she did an awful job, damaging my hair further instead of actually correcting the brassiness.
+It turns out the worst of the brassy sections were at the back of my hair, so I asked my twelve-year-old sister to lend a hand.
+Bare in mind she’d never touched bleach in her life, it’s no surprise that she didn’t do the greatest job.
+In fact, all that she seemed to do was damage my hair further instead of correcting the brassiness.

 Until next time,